Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Benchmark Design

 The TNT world contains a 16-by-16-by-14 cuboid filled with TNT blocks which are set to explode around 20 seconds after a player connects.
 In the systems tested, TNT operates by spawning an entity, which can be interacted with by other entities, including other TNT entities.
 Thus, when a large section of TNT is activated, the \mve must perform a large number of both entity-collision and physics calculations.
 Intentionally creating large-scale TNT chain reactions is a popular activity, which can be observed in a plethora of community-made content.
 For example, a video from 2018 that shows a chain reaction of thousands of TNT blocks has 21~million views~\cite{yttnt}.

 The Farm world contains multiple \emph{resource farms}, which are simulated constructs built by players to automatically generate in-game resources.
-Table~\ref{tab:farmconstructs} gives an overview of all resource farms present in the Farm world.
+The specific designs of the simulated constructs in this workload were sourced from popular community creators and each have 1.6~million views on average.
+Table~\ref{tab:farmconstructs} gives an overview of all resource farms present in the Farm world, their respective authors and popularity.
+The Farm world has many different resource farm simulated constructs, which we list in Table~\ref{tab:farmconstructs}.
 The Entity and Stone farms are activated at a fixed interval of around 4 seconds, whereas the Kelp and Item sorter use event-based activation.
-All of these farms rely on entities in their functioning.
+These farms rely on entities in their functioning, through spawning driven entities and manipulating their pathfinding, or through the creation of passive entities to represent item resources.
+A core feature of \mves is collection of resources from the game environment.
+The ability for players to construct simulated constructs that automate this process is both an intended and common behavior.
 The Entity farm relies on spawning driven entities and manipulating their movement.
 The Stone and Kelp farm continuously destroy blocks, which create passive entities to represent items.
 These item entities are then transported through terrain simulation rules (e.g. liquid physics simulation).

 The Lag world results in a worst-case workload.
 This world contains a simulated construct known in the \mve community as a \emph{Lag Machine}.
 Lag Machines are a specific subset of simulated constructs that are designed to cause high computational load for the \mve, either for the purpose of stress testing it, or to cause it to crash as part of a denial of service attack.
 The design of the Lag Machine used in this workload is publicly available and provided by a community-creator with 52 thousand subscribers~\cite{ytlag}.
 It is chosen as it operates based on terrain simulation rules.
 Specifically, it uses many logic-gate constructs in a small area to cause a high volume of simulation rule activations.
-Importantly, the simulation rules this Lag Machine uses are generally non-malicious, being both common and useful in normal operation of a Minecraft server, for example forming the basis for simulated constructs such as an operational digital Computer~\cite{ytcomputer}.
+Importantly, the simulation rules this Lag Machine uses are generally non-malicious, and are used in many resource farm constructs, as well as forming the basis for simulated constructs such as an operational digital Computer~\cite{ytcomputer}.